liangglhf/scDiTA/readme.md

 To run the demo, please execute the following steps in order:

-**Step 1: Features Extracting** Load our provided Pancreas DiT weights `DiT/Pancreas/Pancreas.pt` to extract features for both the training and test sets.
+**Features Extracting**: Load our provided Pancreas DiT weights `DiT/Pancreas/Pancreas.pt` to extract features for both the training and test sets.

 ```bash
 python extract.py train
 python extract.py test
 ```

-**Step 2: Classifier Training** Use the extracted training features to train the classifier.
+**Classifier Training**: Use the extracted training features to train the classifier.
 You can select your own random seed.

 ```bash
 python classifier\_train.py 0
 ```

-**Step 3: Cell Type Annotation** Load the classifier weights obtained in the previous step to annotate the test set features and generate the final results.
+**Cell Type Annotation**: Load the classifier weights obtained in the previous step to annotate the test set features and generate the final results.

 ```bash
 python annotation.py 0